 How to Build a Business Strategy

-- Identify your business’ aspirations and set goals to measure your progress toward achieving that aspiration.
+- Identify your business’ aspirations and values.

 - Pinpoint which segments of your market you want to capture.

 - Determine how you’ll beat your competition.